NigelMupira/famous-driving/README.md

 # Famous Driving School Website Project

+* This project is a driving school website built by a group of 7 students as an assignment for an undergraduate course.
 * Famous Driving School was established in 2014 with the aim of promoting road safety and providing high quality driving education.
-* The driving school had no website so we saw this as an opportunity to assist,
+* The driving school had no website so we saw this as an opportunity to assist.

 ## Description: